 How is a TK different than repeating a year of pre-K?

-Their growth will be fostered by JAO programs such as the innovation lab courses, WJAO news, Hebrew, Judaic Studies, PE, art, and music.
+TK students are fully integrated into the JAO elementary school experience including differentiated learning, academic rigor, advancement, dual language.
+The students’ growth is fostered by JAO programs such as the innovation lab courses, WJAO news, Hebrew, Judaic Studies, PE, art, and music.

 What makes up the curriculum?

 - Media and Technology (including robotics and coding)